developer-biswambar/ifcer/docs/VALIDATION_SERVICE_USAGE.md

 ## Notes

 - **Independent Service**: Does not depend on `SignatureService`
-- **Regulatory Compliance**: Mimics Italian authority validation process
+- **Regulatory Compliance**: Mimics Italian authority P7M validation process
 - **Flexible Integration**: Can be used anywhere in the codebase
-- **Comprehensive Checks**: Validates structure, cryptography, and certificates
+- **Comprehensive Checks**: Validates P7M structure, embedded content, cryptography, and certificates
 - **Error Details**: Provides detailed error messages for debugging
+- **P7M Format**: Works with ENVELOPED signatures (original file embedded in P7M)
+- **No Manifest**: Does not use separate manifest files - validates embedded content directly